kamzak/nextjs-meetups/README.md

 # nextjs-meetups
-NextJS App to manage meetups
+NextJS App to manage meetups with backend in MongoDB

 #Live-page
 https://nextjs-meetups-kamzak.vercel.app/